VictorEijkhout/VictorEijkhout/README.md

 ## Victor's Repositories

-This github page has too many projects.
+This github profile has too many projects, and thought they are public, not all of them are equally interesting.
 They fall in the following categories.

 ### The Art of HPC

 I have a textbook series The Art of HPC.
 The public repositories are here.
+You should find this very interesting.

 ### Teaching projects